 and formal papers are required in specific courses.
 The curriculum is

-segmented into two cores: the Basic Core (prerequisite courses) and the
+segmented into two cores: the Prerequisite Core and the

-degree normally can obtain the MBA by completing the Advanced Core.
+degree normally can obtain the MBA by completing the MBA Core.

-Students not possessing baccalaureate degrees in business will be
+A student not possessing a baccalaureate degree in business will be

-required to take the Advanced Core plus any prerequisites listed in the
+required to take the MBA Core plus any prerequisites listed in the

 program of study.
 Students enrolled in other graduate programs may be